stjudecloud/university/docs/pecan/methods-data/index.md

 | Somatic         | a variant found only in a tumor sample.                 |
 | Relapse         | a variant that arose in recurrence tumor.               |

 **Table 2.
-Mutation Origin.** Definitition of origins listed.
+Mutation Origin glossary.** Definitition of origins listed.

 ***Total # Mutations rules:***
-This is the total number of variants (including those with a value of null) for that given gene for the selected diagnosis and/or subtype divided by the gene with the largest variant total (rounded to the nearest 50) for that selected diagnosis and/or subtype.
+This is the total number of variants for that given gene for the selected diagnosis and/or subtype divided by the gene with the largest variant total (*rounded to the nearest 50*) for that selected diagnosis and/or subtype.

 **VARIANT PREVALENCE DATA**
 The most prevelant genes are shown based on the rules described above for variant selection and variant origin.
-The legend (Mutation Type) is the same variant classes seen in oncoprint.
+The legend **Mutation Type** is the same variant classes seen in oncoprint.
 View **Glossary of Classes** above to learn more.

 !!!warning
-* Variant prevalence data will not consider the CNV records from DKTK, MAGIC and PCGP.
+* Variant prevalence data will only consider the CNV records from TARGET.
 * Inferring data per gene or pathway should be analyzed thoroughly.
 !!!